farvardin/garvuino/doc/garvuino_manual.md

  * J2/J3: for connecting regular (big) SD reader.
 Most board will use the smaller SD reader

- * J4 / ay chip GND / arduino chip: ay chip used in AY mode.
+ * J4 / ay chip GND / arduino chip (v1.09 board only): ay chip used in AY mode.
 It's better to put the jumper in the "arduino chip" mode (bottom), when not using AY otherwise you'll get extra and residual noise from the atmega8 chip.

- * J5: not used.
+ * J5 (v1.09 board only): not used.
 Linked to midi 4 wire "just in case".

- * J6: not used.
+ * J6 (v1.09 board only): not used.
 Could be used to switch off the atmega8 but since there are still some residual noise without it, it can be kept connected.
 It's been soldered on most boards.

- * J7: can be used for programming the Arduino for Analog input (potentiomer, light sensor for example)
+ * J7 (v1.09) / J11 (v2.10): can be used for programming the Arduino for Analog input (potentiomer, light sensor for example)

  * J8: not used.
 Can be connected to arduino +5V, RST, GND and VIN but shouldn't be necessary.